ericbannon/qubetics-ubuntu22.04-validator-docker/README.md

   bannimal/tics-validator-node:latest
 ```

-**IMPORTANT** - If you completed remove the docker container from the node, you will need to specify the backup directory when re-running your docker run command for the new container.
+**IMPORTANT** - If you completely remove the docker container from the node, you will need to specify the backup directory when re-running your docker run command for the new container.
 You can do this by adding the following env variable to your docker run command:

 ```
  -e DAEMON_DATA_BACKUP_DIR=/mnt/nvme/qubetics/data-backup-2025-7-27 \